PrestaShop/docs/basics/keeping-up-to-date/upgrade-module/upgrade-module-internal-behavior.md

 ### Folders

-- backup: Folder in which the current state of the shop will be saved before upgrade.
+- `backup`: Folder in which the current state of the shop will be saved before upgrade.
 It contains files archive, DB structure & data.
-- download: Destination folder of the downloaded PrestaShop archive, before unzip.
+- `download`: Destination folder of the downloaded PrestaShop archive, before unzip.
-- latest: Working directory of the autoupgrade.
+- `latest`: Working directory of the autoupgrade.
 This is where the "lastest" version of PrestaShop will be unziped, before copy.
-- tmp: Temporary resources not specifically used for upgrade.
+- `tmp`: Temporary resources not specifically used for upgrade.
 For instance, logs will be stored in that folder.